Staying for Good

 Despite unprecedented and difficult circumstances, we are working tirelessly to reimagine our branches and pivot our programming to support our community’s most urgent needs and long-term well-being.
 We are proud of the way our Y has expanded how we serve.

-- Fueled by the generosity of an anonymous donor, nine YMCA branches offered free childcare for essential Atrium Health and Novant Health employees.
+- Fueled by the generosity of Margaret and Smoky Bissell, nine YMCA branches offered free childcare to 365 children of essential Atrium Health and Novant Health employees.

 - Multiple Y locations served as drop-off points for personal protective equipment (PPE) for first responders and hosted community blood drives.

-- In partnership with Atrium Health, select Ys and our Wellness on Wheels mobile health unit continue to provide coronavirus testing and help distribute over 2 million free masks to our community.
+- Partnering with Atrium Health, our YMCAs and Wellness on Wheels mobile health unit hosted 18 coronavirus testing sites (2,375 individuals tested) and helped distribute over 2 million free masks to our community.

-- Powered by the City of Charlotte, five YMCA branches transformed into youth and teen opportunity centers with a focus on health equity, job skills training and enriching summer experiences, including swim lessons for campers ages 7 – 10.
+- Powered by the City of Charlotte, five YMCA branches transformed into youth and teen opportunity centers with a focus on health equity, job skills training and enriching summer experiences, including providing 10 weeks of swim lessons to 554 children.
+In 2020, our team served 252 Level Up participants and 700 individuals through teen enrichment programming.

-- With support from Foundation For The Carolinas and United Way of Central Carolinas, multiple YMCA locations and partner sites welcomed more than 4,500 day campers and nearly 2,200 overnight campers with an increased emphasis on academic support and social emotional well-being.
+- With support from Foundation For The Carolinas and United Way of Central Carolinas, multiple YMCA locations and partner sites welcomed more than 4,500 day campers and 2,400 overnight campers with an increased emphasis on academic support and social emotional well-being.

 - In partnership with local churches, we hosted 90 children at summer reading camps designed to support students at risk of falling behind.